Here to Stay?

-Our initial research findings, based on a survey with over 1000 young people across the UK, are now available in four research and policy briefings:
+Our findings, based on a survey with over 1000 young people across the UK, are now available in five research and policy briefings:

-We would like to open up the debate about Brexit as a pressing issue by including young people’s voices- please get in touch if you’d like to contribute.Click here to join our mailing list or share us on social media
+We would like to open up the debate about Brexit as a pressing issue by including young people’s voices- please get in touch!Join our mailing list or share us on social media